tnoonanjr/cyber-lab/README.md

 # Overview

 ## Lab 1 - Passwords & Hashing
-Given a list of target users crack their passwords.
+Given a list of target users: crack their passwords.
 Each question has varying levels of security.
 Using different methods bypass basic password defense mechanisms with the information available.

 ## Lab 2 - Malware
 Create a virus that can direct command line inputs of a file to a log file.
 Give the infected file the ability to spread the infection.
 Create a worm that finds vulnerable machines, tries to log in, and spread the malicious code.
 Create macro scripts for the Hak5 USB Rubber Ducky that can type the malware contents onto a computer.